Night of the Twisters (film): Plot

 One year after the storm, Danny is dating Stacey; Arthur became class president; Bob and Jenny got married and are preparing for the birth of their twins; Jack, now supportive of Danny, became a high school football coach and took up new hobbies after the storm destroyed his shop; and Belle died soon after visiting the family.
 Danny admits that surviving the storm made him appreciate living life to the fullest.

 Reception

 At the time of the film's release in 1996, Night of the Twisters received positive ratings when it aired on The Family Channel, but received very poor reviews from critics, many of whom criticized the special effects used in the film.
 The Family Channel continued to air the film until 2004, under its Fox Family and ABC Family brands.
+The Movie Aired in Canada on CTV on May 4, 1997.

 Availability

 Night of the Twisters was released on VHS by GoodTimes Entertainment and MTM Home Video shortly after its television release.
 As VHS became less popular, the film was re-released on DVD by GT Media in 2006.